lm3nitro/Projects/IDS and IPS/Snort/Snort Install and Configuration.md

 ___________________________________________________________________________________________________________________________________________________

 ### Optional

 This next section is optional.
-If want to run snort to sniff traffic live on the interface, so it can generate alerts in real time, there are a few things that need to be setup before hand.
+If want to run snort to sniff traffic live on the interface, so it can generate alerts in real time, there are a few things that need to be setup beforehand.

 Verify the name of the interface: